Christopher Culbreath

 San Luis Obispo, California

-As a senior lecturer, I instruct 70-120 undergraduate engineers and scientists each quarter across various courses such as mechanics, waves, optics, thermodynamics, electricity, and magnetism.
-I have also enhanced students' learning experience by integrating real-world applications into my evidence-based curriculum.
-My research at Cal Poly involves establishing an active materials lab and supervising Frost Summer Scholar students on multi-disciplinary projects that align with my expertise in experimental and computational physics.
+Taught 70–120 undergraduate engineers and scientists per quarter in courses spanning mechanics, waves, optics, thermodynamics, electricity, and magnetism.
+Integrated real-world engineering applications into an evidence-based curriculum, reinforcing student engagement and conceptual understanding.
+Established an active materials lab and mentored Frost Summer Scholar students on multidisciplinary research in experimental and computational physics.

 NRD LLC